 Among its standard safety features, the CLA carries a new automatic braking function; using radar, the CLA can alert the driver of upcoming obstacles when it's traveling at more than 4 mph, and can calculate the amount of brake force needed to avoid an impact.
 Mercedes-Benz made a rearview camera system standard for 2017.
-Also standard are Attention Assist and its coffee-cup reminder to pull over and avoid drowsy driving, and a driver knee airbag.
+Also standard are fatigue alerts and its coffee-cup reminder to pull over and avoid drowsy driving, and a driver knee airbag.
 Safety options include adaptive cruise control; blind-spot monitors; lane-keeping assistance; and parking sensors with parking assist.

 A Premium package bundles an iPod interface with satellite radio, surround sound, heated front seats, dual-zone climate control, and a garage door opener.
 A panoramic sunroof is a stand-alone option, as are leather seats, summer tires, parking assist, blind-spot monitors, and heated front seats.

-The Mercedes-Benz CLA 45 AMG is a much different car--an exciting performer with 355 hp and standard all-wheel drive, which combine for a 0–60 mph time of 4.6 seconds.
+The Mercedes-Benz CLA 45 AMG is a much different car—an exciting performer with 375 hp and standard all-wheel drive, which combine for a 0-60 mph time of 4.6 seconds.
 In its first year on sale, it was named Motor Authority's Best Car To Buy 2014.
 It is much more rare on roads than the CLA 250, as is the case with most AMG-fettled Mercedes models.

 Mercedes has announced a CLA Shooting Brake—basically a wagonized version of the swoopy four-door—but has no plans to bring it to the U.S. market.